What Is Wireframing?

 When you are at the wireframing stage of software design, you are just starting to shape how the future application will work as a whole.
 Your goal is to focus on the features, functions, and workflow of the application first.
 These are foundational to building great software.

-A Focus On Features
+A Focus on Features

 Another reason to focus on the features and functions first is that it is easy to get distracted with colors, fonts, image placement and verbiage during the early stages of design.
 You may be attracted to one design because of it’s colors and wow factor, while paying less attention to how the application will be used by your intended audience.
 Because of this, it is often a good idea to focus on the branding and creative elements of your application after the functional design of the screens is complete.